floweredscarf/su25/labs/lab12/index.md

 In the second case, we must remember to flip the root back to black.
 This is equivalent to forming a new layer in the 2-3 tree.

+{: .info}
+>What this means is that performing some of these operations (color flip, rotate right, or rotate left) may end up breaking another invariant, resulting in more operations.
+As we try to resolve these cases, these transformations effectively work up the LLRB tree until we’ve resolved them according to the conditions above.

 ### LLRB Insertion Summary